harryGod1/Replication_IJF/README.md

 [![Python 3.8.19](https://img.shields.io/badge/python-3.8.19-blue.svg)](https://www.python.org/downloads/release/python-3819/)

-**⚠️Important(**Last updated: June 20.**):**
+**⚠️Important:**
 > We have updated the documentation and file structure to enhance usability for the review process.
 All core analysis code, data, and empirical results remain identical.
-For the best experience, we recommend using the latest commit.
+For the best experience, we recommend using the latest commit(**Last updated: June 20.**).

 **Reproducibility package for:**
 > Hao Wang, Anthony Bellotti. *Long Short-Term Memory Network with Adapted Attention Mechanism for Credit Risk Modelling*.
 International Journal of Forecasting, 2026.